DHTMLX/docs-suite/docs/message/api/api_message_properties.md

 ## Tooltip

-The constructor of a tooltip may take the following parameters:
+The configuration object of a tooltip may take the following parameters:

 <table>
 	<tbody>